scipy-conference/scipy_proceedings/papers/cockett_etal/article.md

 ## Authoring Tools

 MyST Markdown (Markedly Structured Text, <https://mystmd.org>) is a community-driven markup language that is a superset of [CommonMark](https://commonmark.org/) (a standard form of Markdown) with special syntax for citations, cross-references, and block and inline extension points called "directives" and "roles".
-The block-level content provides multi-line containers surrounded by either backticks or colons; examples include callout panels, figures, equations and tables (see [documentation](https://mystmd.org)).
+The block-level content provides multi-line containers surrounded by either backticks or colons; examples include [callout panels](https://mystmd.org/guide/admonitions), [figures](https://mystmd.org/guide/figures), [equations](https://mystmd.org/guide/math) and [tables](https://mystmd.org/guide/tables) (see [documentation](https://mystmd.org)).
 There is also specialized support for the types of metadata that are important to collect for scientific articles (funding, ORCIDs, CRediT Roles, etc.).
 In 2022, the Executable Books project (<https://executablebooks.org>, which hosts Jupyter Book and MyST) started work on the `mystmd` command line interface (CLI), which was initially developed as the [Curvenote CLI](https://github.com/curvenote/curvenote), and later transferred to the ExecutableBooks project.
+In June 2024, MyST Markdown officially became part of Project Jupyter (See [enhancement proposal](https://jupyter.org/enhancement-proposals/122-jupyter-book-incorporation/jupyter-book-incorporation.html)).
-This tool allows authors writing in MyST Markdown to easily build websites and documents and supports the JupyterLab MyST plugin.
+This tool allows authors writing in MyST Markdown to easily build websites and documents and supports the [JupyterLab MyST plugin](https://github.com/jupyter-book/jupyterlab-myst).
 MyST is influenced by [reStructuredText (RST)](https://en.wikipedia.org/wiki/reStructuredText) and [Sphinx](https://www.sphinx-doc.org) – pulling on the nomenclature and introducing additional standards where appropriate.
-There are also many similarities of MyST Markdown to R-Markdown [@10.1201/9781138359444], Pandoc, and Quarto (<https://quarto.org>), especially in citation syntax and frontmatter structure.
+There are also many intentional similarities of MyST Markdown to R-Markdown [@10.1201/9781138359444], Pandoc, and Quarto (<https://quarto.org>), especially in citation syntax and frontmatter structure.
 The initial use case driving the development and design of MyST Markdown has been [JupyterBook](https://jupyterbook.org), which can create educational online textbooks and tutorials with Jupyter Notebooks and narrative content written in MyST.

 This article will not attempt to describe the markup syntax directly, for that we suggest browsing the documentation at <https://mystmd.org>, instead we will focus our attention on the use cases for scientific publishing that we are trying to make as easy as possible.